8 Synapse Structure

 Electrical synapses outnumber chemical synapses in the developing nervous system

 Since the gap junctions allow diffusion of ions without any obstruction, the signal can flow bidirectionally through an electrical synapse.
-The electrochemical gradients will drive direction of ion flow.
+The electrochemical gradients will determine the direction of ion flow.

 Additionally, small molecules like ATP or second messengers can also move through the gap junctions.
 These signaling molecules play an important role in cellular mechanisms, which we will see in a later chapter.

 Animation 8.3.
 Small molecule transfer through electrical synapses.
 Gap junctions permit passage of small signaling molecules including ATP and second messengers, enabling metabolic and biochemical coupling between connected neurons in addition to electrical coupling.
 ‘Electrical Synapse Small Molecules” by Casey L. Henley (CC-BY-NC-SA).
-View static image of animation.
 View detailed alternative text.

 Chemical